Tampon tax: California

 California Assemblywoman Cristina Garcia reported that California women each pay roughly US$7 per month over 40 years, constituting US$20 million in annual taxes.
 Garcia and Ling Ling Chang proposed a bill to remove the tampon tax in early 2016.
 At this time, only a handful of the country's states exempted tampons, and several others had no state sales tax.
 Garcia held that women were taxed "for being women" and bore an economic burden for having no other choice but to buy these products.
 Garcia and Chang added that the tax was "regulatory discrimination" that disproportionately affected poor women and women of color, and that it likely persisted due to social taboos against discussing menstruation.
 Both houses of the California State Legislature voted to exempt tampons from taxation in June 2016, but the bill was vetoed by the state's governor, Jerry Brown, three months later.

 California Governor Jerry Brown vetoed AB-1561 due to the potential loss of money in taxing feminine hygiene products.
 In response, Cristina Garcia co-authored AB-0479: Common Cents Tax Reform Act with Lorena Gonzalez Fletcher, which is a new measure outlining a solution to offset the feminine product and diaper tax exemption by increasing the tax on hard liquor.
 This bill was ultimately gutted and amended with provisions on workers' compensation.

-In 2017, California State Legislature passed AB 10 (Ch.
-687) requiring public middle schools and high schools where at least 40% of students meet the federal poverty level to stock half of the restrooms with free tampons and sanitary napkins.
-The law was passed in an effort to eliminate the cost burden and keep low-income students in schools during their menstrual cycle.
+In 2017, the California State Legislature passed AB 10 (Ch.
+687), requiring public middle schools and high schools where at least 40% of students meet the federal poverty level to stock half of the restrooms with free tampons and sanitary napkins.
+The law was passed to eliminate the cost burden and keep low-income students in schools during their menstrual cycle.

 Companies involved in supplying the necessary feminine hygiene products (tampons and pads) for complete menstrual care in the restrooms of schools include WAXIE and Hospeco.
 They also supply various options for menstrual product dispensers that have a time delay mechanism to prevent products from being overused and/or abused.

 In June 2019, menstrual products were exempted from the sales tax in the state budget, but only for the two-year duration of the budget.

-In July 2021, California passed AB 150, making the menstrual-product tax exemption permanent.
+In July 2021, California passed AB 150, making the menstrual product tax exemption permanent.

-In September 2021, California passed AB367, requiring public schools grades 6-12, California State University and community college districts, as well as encouraging the Regents of the University of California and private institutions of higher learning to provide free menstrual products.
+In September 2021, California passed AB 367, requiring public schools grades 6–12, California State University and community college districts, as well as encouraging the Regents of the University of California and private institutions of higher learning to provide free menstrual products.